Engin-Boot/pong-stage-amutamil/Stage0/1_User Interface.md

 ### Scenario: Playing area size

-  Given the x-y dimentions
+  Given the x-y dimensions

   When game launched

-  Then the playing area with given dimention is setup by this module
+  Then the playing area with given dimension is setup by this module

 ### Scenario: Background

-  Given the background type(i.e., colour,image, video), dimentions
+  Given the background type(i.e., colour,image, video), dimensions

   When game launched